BechtelCIRT/beholder/README.txt

 '''Installation'''

 * Run the beholder script.
 Don't forget to sudo!
+* Enter a password for the "beholder" user.
-* When prompted, enter the interface that you would like to monitor.
+* Enter the interface that you would like to monitor.
 * At completion, reboot the system.

 '''Details'''